sta/websocket-sharp/README.md

 ### HTTP Server with the WebSocket ###

-I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when receives a WebSocket connection request.
+I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when it receives a WebSocket connection request.

 You can add any WebSocket service with the specified path to the service to your `HttpServer` by using the `HttpServer.AddWebSocketService<TWithNew>` or `HttpServer.AddWebSocketService<T>` method.